shivasankarka/HEPJo/README.md

 - Add more Mojo backends such as [NuMojo](https://github.com/Mojo-Numerics-and-Algorithms-group/NuMojo).

 ## Citation
-If you use HEPJo in your research, please cite:
+If you find HEPJo useful in your research adventures, consider giving it a shout-out in your citations!

 ```bibtex
 @software{hepjo,